github/docs/content/actions/reference/events-that-trigger-workflows.md

 {% note %}

 **Note:** The webhook payload available to GitHub Actions does not include the `added`, `removed`, and `modified` attributes in the `commit` object.
 You can retrieve the full commit object using the REST API.
-For more information, see "[Get a single commit](/rest/reference/repos#get-a-single-commit)"".
+For more information, see "[Get a commit](/rest/reference/repos#get-a-commit)"".

 {% endnote %}